Linfen: Industry

 Linfen has rich mineral resources including coal, iron ore, copper, and lead.
 Hedong Coal Field, Huoxi Coal Field and Qinshui Coal Field together comprise 62.9 billion tons of coal reserves.
 Iron ore reserves exceed 420 million tons.
 Coal mining and dressing, coking, metallurgy, non-ferrous metal smelting, and chemicals are the principle industries.

 After a World Bank report in 2006 called Linfen "the most polluted city in the world", the local government began closing a number of mines and factories, costing the city's economy $300 million in 2007 alone.
 A number of industries also refitted their facilities to track and reduce pollution.
 The city's economy stagnated in the following years.

 Transportation

 Air

 Linfen Yaodu Airport, in Yaodu district, was built in 1958 and closed in 1965.
 The airport has been under renovation since September 2010 and started operation in January 2016.

 Railway

-Linfen railway station, in Yaodu district, was built in 1935 on the important southern Tongpu railway.
+Linfen railway station, in Yaodu district, was built in 1935 on the important southern Tongpu railway.Linfen Railway Station is located on Yingchun North Street, Linfen City, Shanxi Province.
+Founded in 1935.
+It is 274 kilometers away from Taiyuan Station and 254 kilometers away from Huashan Station (southern section of Tongpu Railway).

 Linfen West railway station, in Yaodu district, was built in 2014.
 It is on the Datong–Xi'an high-speed railway.
 From this station, passengers can go to Beijing, Xi'an, Taiyuan and Shijiazhuang directly.